Instructional Design and Educational Technology (IDET) is a Master's degree program

 The educational technology "ET" component provides students with knowledge and skills necessary to create technology-based learning environments in which learner needs and goals are met with and supported by technology.

 Master in Education (M.Ed.) requires 30 semester hours.

 Master in Science (M.S) requires 36 semester hours including a thesis.

 Students focus much of their course work on school-based projects or on projects that address practical problems and theoretical issues using technology.
 Courses are offered during the evening hours and during the University's summer session.

 In addition, students attend classes at the University and have access to:

 - Computing Lab

-A cohort of students begins each year, and students complete their program of study in less than two years (two academic years plus the intervening summer).
+A cohort of students begins each Fall semester, and students complete their program of study in less than two years (two academic years plus the intervening summer).